kylefoxaustin/openwebui-ollama/README.md

 I created this container so that I can use OpenWebUI to quickly create a new LLM model with Knowledge bases (RAG) attached via OWUI's simple browser interface.

-It also allows me to push that container into a new image such as "Kyle's Home A/C Equipment Expert:Tinyllama and push to my docker.hub.
+It also allows me to push that container into a new image such as "Kyle's Home A/C Equipment Expert:Tinyllama"

-In effect, give me the ability to easily create my own RAG models (using whatever LLM i want to) which are 'experts' on topics I am interested in.
+In effect, this gives me the ability to easily create my own RAG models (using whatever LLM I want to) which are 'experts' on topics I am interested in.

 But I am able to do this 100% locally to whatever machine I pull the image into, no server's or communication needed with outside entities.

+I made sure this container will run on an Intel/AMD CPU by default (CPU-Only container).
+However I built the GPU container to use

+an NVIDIA GPU which is installed on the system.
+Note that if the GPU 'fails' to be seen, the GPU container will default to use the main cores.

+Have fun!

 ## Repository Structure